 The District conducts regular chemical treatment of nuisance plants in the near-shore zone, targeting approximately 30 acres a season.
 Treatments for filamentous algae are conducted when needed, but most treatments target Eurasian watermilfoil and curly-leaf pondweed.
 A couple of the boat channels that provide access for residents are treated with contact herbicides to maintain access.

-The District also manages the deeper boating zones by using contract aquatic plant harvesting to open up navigational channels.
-Although in past years, the District contracted for approximately 2 weeks of harvesting per summer, in 2011 and 2012, much more harvesting was done.
+The District also manages the deeper boating zones by using contract aquatic plant harvesting to open up navigational channels when needed.
+There continues to be significant variation annually in the amount of harvesting needed.